Find out how to pay your Wine or Cider Duty.

 What you’ll need

 You’ll need your 12-digit duty reference number.
-You can find this on your return.
+You’ll find this on your return form.

 When to pay